Invariance of Immersed Floer cohomology under Maslov flows: Morse model for immersed Floer cohomology

 The graphs with a single edge and no vertex and weighting zero or infinity give the two terms on the right, while there are no terms with pseudoholomorphic disks since these are negative index.
 Hence

 With this choice of $b$ the Floer cohomology is again non-trivial iff $A_+ = A_-$. \end{example}

 \begin{example} We consider an immersion of the circle in the two-sphere with a pair of self-intersection points.
 Let $X$ be again the symplectic two-sphere $S^2$ and $L$ the circle $S^1$ with immersion $\phi: L \to X$ as shown in Figure \ref{generators}.
-For the example shown in \ref{ex1}, recall that $\zz,\bzz$ and $\bz,\mz$ are the generators of the Floer cochains created by the new self-intersection points while $x_+ = x^{\blackt},x_-$ are the maximum, resp. minimum of the Morse function, and $x^{\whitet}, x^{\greyt}$ are the additional generators added to obtain strict units.
+For the example shown in \ref{ex1}, recall that $\zz,\bzz$ and $\bz,\mz$ are the generators of the Floer cochains created by the new self-intersection points while $x_+ ,x_-$ are the maximum, resp. minimum of the Morse function, and $x^{\whitet}, x^{\greyt}$ are the additional generators added to obtain strict units.
 The self-intersection points divide $\phi(L)$ into regions of areas $A_1,A_2,A_3$ while the exterior has area $A_0$.
-The curvature of the Fukaya algebra is
+The curvature of the Fukaya algebra is, for some choices of trivializations of the determinant lines,

 from contributions of the regions shown in Figure \ref{regions}, with the final term the contribution from the ``outside'' of the circle.